R1. Required Career Success Standards

 d.
 Clearly established performance levels (correlated to the Evaluation of Student Progress) for competencies, tasks, assigned projects, and/or activities

 e.
-Addressing the needs of students who have difficulty progressing are addressed and documented in the PCDP
+Addressing the needs of students who have difficulty progressing by addressing and documenting these in the student evaluations and Center Information System (CIS) Case Notes

 f.
 Methods for evaluating the effectiveness of the design and delivery of the Career Success Standards that are in place